BishwaBS/ASDspec2csv/README.md

 This package basically converts spectral readings (*.asd) files to csv files.
 User can also choose to create "Wavelength" vs "Reflectance" graph.
 The package provides functionality where user can perform the task for a number of files at a given time.

 **Limitations:**
-Only RGB (three bands) ortho mosaick is supported at this time This repo has not been tested over imagery that has black pixels outside of boundaries (These black pixels appear when the imagery are not in rectanglur shape)
+This package has been tested for only .asd files.
+It is not sure if this package will work for other file formats of spectral reading data.

 **How to use:**
 **step1** ```Goto your desired google drive directory and create a new google colaboratory file```